institut-de-genomique/BoardION/README.md

 */5 * * * * boardion_preprocess -i input/dir -o output/dir
 ```

-The input directory need to contain the sequencing_summary.txt files to monitore in the web interface and the ouput directory need to be visible by the web server.
+Inside the input directory it will detect and parse every sequencing_summary.txt and final_summary.txt.
+Note that the ouput directory need to be visible by the web server.

+### Install the web server